Darahaas/OurTweetScraper/README.md

 If you'd run 'GenCommands.sh' make sure that you limit the number of hashtags to not more than 5.
 It's a rough number, but it may vary with the different configurations.

 NOTE2: To know the prerequisites and also more about the project which we've tweaked to yeild more number of tweets, read another README.txt inside TweetScraper dir.

-*** MORE DOCUMENTATION WOULD BE PROVIDED AFTER FEW MORE UPDATES.
-KINDLY CO-OPERATE AND REACH US ON 15311A0572@sreenidhi.edu.in ***